silviamaggi/smd-com/_projects/unicredit-acquisition-landing-pages.md

 ---
-layout: casestudy
+layout: project
 title: UniCredit acquisition landing pages and forms
 featured-post: false
 type: 'UX, UI'
-casestudy-order: 2
 date: 2021-04-13T16:05:42.000Z
 last_modified_at: '2022-01-25 18:23:03'
-description: 2014 – UniCredit Bank wanted to reach a wider range of clients.
-I helped them increase the conversion rates of their mobile pages.
+description: 'UniCredit wanted to reach a wider range of clients.
+I helped them increase the conversion rates of their mobile pages.'
-featured-image: feat-unicredit-case-study-featured-img.jpg
+featured-image: feat-unicredit.jpg
 featured-image-alt: Screens showing UniCredit landing pages and forms
-excerpt: UniCredit Bank wanted to reach a wider range of clients.
-I helped them increase the conversion rates of their mobile pages.
+excerpt: 'UniCredit wanted to reach a wider range of clients.
+I helped them increase the conversion rates of their mobile pages.'
 year:
   - 2014
 skills: